 What's it really like to study here?
 Let our student bloggers be your guide to life on (and off) campus.Read our student blogs

 What could you achieve at ARU?
-Sign up for one of our Open Days to find out – or take a virtual tour.Get to know ARU
+Sign up for one of our Open Days to find out – or drop in for a campus tour.Get to know ARU

 *A mainstream university is defined as a university in England with a student population over 500, excluding specialist, alternative and further education providers.
 The figures quoted on this page are based on the initial NSS data published by the Office for Students (OfS).